What Temperature is Too Cold for Dogs? How Cold is Too Cold?

 Salt & Other Ice-Melting Chemicals

 If you use an ice-melt at your house, opt for something labeled “pet-safe”—beware, however, that pet-safe doesn’t mean it can be ingested or come into topical contact with your dog’s skin without any risk of irritation.
-The longer the topical exposure with the ice-melt or the more ingested, the more likely there is to be an issue.
+The longer the topical exposure to the ice-melt or the more ingested, the more likely there is to be an issue.
 Even if you use pet-safe products, following the steps below is essential to keep your pup as safe, healthy, and happy as possible this winter.

 Prevention